MasterToninus/Slides_Multisymplectic-Gauge-Compatibility/README.md

 The handout version of this presentation has not been completed yet.

 The goal is to write a long presentation with a complete handout when my transfer to Max Planck in Bonn is completed.

+# Update - June 2022
+A 1 hour talk by M.Z. based on the same work has been recorded on [YouTube](http://www.youtube.com/watch?v=weEVJ57b_No)